shermanflan/aws-methods/apps/spark_ingest/README.md

 ./bin/docker-image-tool.sh -t 3.1.1 \
   -p ./kubernetes/dockerfiles/spark/bindings/python/Dockerfile build
 ```
+3. This base image will be used as the driver container for running the
+   `spark-submit` command in k8s.
-3. Bundle a Python application image with specific dependencies based on
+3. Bundle a Python application image based on the base container with
-   the base container.
-This will be used to run the spark-submit job in
+   additional dependencies as needed.
+This will be used as the executor
-   k8s.
+   image for the job in k8s.
 See the [Dockerfile](./Dockerfile) for reference.

 # Technical Pre-requisites